A Guide to Neuro Physical Therapy

-When it comes to physical therapy for neurological deficits, there is a lot of ground to cover.
-We'll be looking at everything from head injuries and stroke rehabilitation to cerebral palsy and multiple sclerosis.
-Regardless of the condition you're dealing with, some general things will hold true for all patients seeking physical therapy treatment.
+Neurological physical therapy includes everything from head injuries and stroke rehabilitation to cerebral palsy and multiple sclerosis.
+Regardless of the condition you're dealing with, some general things hold true for all patients seeking treatment.
 Let's take a closer look at what those are in this comprehensive guide.

 - Understanding the Brain and Head

 - How a Neurological Physical Therapist Can Help

 - What to Expect from Your Physical Therapist

 - Is Virtual Physical Therapy Appropriate for a Head, Spinal Cord, or Brain Injury?

 - How to Optimize Your Brain and Spinal Cord Health

 - Getting the Care You Need: Is It Time?